HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 [/code]

-The file `common.gradle` includes information that is shared among all subprojects and it's referenced in the root `build.gradle`.
+The file `common.gradle` includes information that is shared among all sub-projects and it's referenced in the root `build.gradle`.

 [code collapse="true" light="true" title="build.gradle" highlight="2"]